 Keen on Safety

-Lastly, a good skipper knows the overriding importance of ensuring that the crew stays safe.
-Here, the crew expects the skipper to be watchful for them and prevent them from jeopardizing themselves through inattention or ignorance.
+Lastly, a good skipper knows the importance of keeping the crew safe.
+Here, the crew expects the skipper to watch for them and prevent them from jeopardizing themselves through inattention or ignorance.

-So, if you happen to be a crew, watch out for the above traits before you sign on to someone’s boat.
-Some skippers will possess an abundance of all of these qualities, but most ought to have some of each, at least.
 Conversely, if you’re a boat skipper looking forward to improving your reputation, pay attention to these 5 characteristics.
-After you have got a reputation for being a reliable skipper, obtaining and maintaining a good crew is going to be a snap.
+Once you have a reputation for being a reliable skipper, obtaining and maintaining a good crew will be a snap.

 Becoming a Skipper

-If you’re interested in becoming a skipper or simply want to begin sailing, you’ll need to undertake the necessary training, have enough experience, and possess a license.
-Any person interested is needed to do well in a Certification Test not overlooking the fact that he or she must be at least 18-years old.
+If you’re interested in becoming a skipper or want to begin sailing, you’ll need to undertake the necessary training, have enough experience, and possess a license.

-It’s highly advised that you understand how to precisely navigate a yacht or boat for you to pass your test greatly.
-After you’re done with your test, you’ll get a license which shows you know how to sail a boat into a harbor accurately, know wind patterns, currents, topography and what your duties are as a boat skipper.
+After you’ve passed your test, you’ll receive a license that shows you know how to sail a boat into a harbor accurately, know wind patterns, currents, and topography, and know your duties as a boat skipper.

 Exams or Tests Involved

-The majority of Exams for this occupation last approximately 12 hours and normally test your capabilities with:
+The majority of Exams for this occupation last approximately 12 hours and usually test your capabilities with the following:

 - Understanding the engine inspection procedures